TBG-Platform/frontend/README.md

 }
 ```

 CompState has one public property, 'value', which is rendered in the above component.
 It is marked with the 'observable' decorator.
 There is also a function in there which updates the value prop.
 This function is marked with the 'action' decorator.
+Both decorators are imported from 'mobx'.

 Let's look at what these decorators mean: